Evangelista Latino Enrico Vanni

-Evangelista Latino Enrico Vanni OFM Cap.
-(28 December 1878 – 9 May 1962) was an Italian Bishop and missionary who served as the Apostolic Vicar of Arabia from 1916 to 1927 and the Archbishop of Agra from 1937 to 1955.
-He also served as the Titular Archbishop of Tenedus from 1916 to 1955 and Titular Archbishop of Bizya from 1955 until his death.
+Evangelista Latino Enrico Vanni OFMCap (28 December 1878 – 9 May 1962) was an Italian Bishop and missionary who served as the Apostolic Vicar of Arabia from 1916 to 1927 and the Archbishop of Agra from 1937 to 1955.
+He also served as the Titular Archbishop of Tenedus from 1916 to 1955 and Titular bishop of Bizya from 1955 until his death.

 Life

 Evangelista Latino Enrico Vanni was born in Usella, a hamlet of Cantagallo, on 28 December 1878, from a poor and very religious family; Vanni knew from a very young age his determination to enter the seminary.

-Priestly Ministry
+Priestly ministry

-On 15 March 1894, he took his first vows and reccived his Alb in the convent of Cortona.
+On 15 March 1894, he took his first vows and received his Alb in the convent of Cortona.
 A year later, he made his simple profession and the solemn one on 8 December 1898.

 On 21 June 1901, he was ordained a priest.
 He then taught for three years in the Seraphic College of Montevarchi, dedicating himself to preaching at the same time.

-However, his greatest desire was to go on a mission; On 8 October 1905, the General Minister of the Order of Franciscan Minor Capuchins sent him to India, to the Archdiocese of Agra.
+However, his greatest desire was to go on a mission.
+On 8 October 1905, the General Minister of the Order of Friars Minor Capuchin sent him to India, to the Archdiocese of Agra.
 First opened by the Jesuits in 1579 and then entrusted to the Capuchins in the beginning of the 19th century, subsequently transformed into an Apostolic Vicariate, Agra then had been elevated to an archdiocese by Pope Leo XIII in 1886.
 That was a time of significant transformation, from a missionary point of view.
 In the general chapter of 9 May 1884, it was announced that each mission should be entrusted to a Capuchin province.
-Between 1890 and 1891, the General Curia of the Order began negotiations with the Tuscan Province to entrust it with the care of the mission in Agra; a vast territory with 20 million inhabitants, of which about 12000 are Catholics.
+Between 1890 and 1891, the General Curia of the order began negotiations with the Tuscan Province to entrust it with the care of the mission in Agra; a vast territory with 20 million inhabitants, of which about 12000 are Catholics.
 Vanni arrived in 1905, already 35 Tuscan Capuchins were on a mission.
 The extraordinary abilities of the young Capuchin emerged immediately.
-He was the Vice-Rector of the St. Peter's College in Agra, an Assistant Chaplain in Bareilly, Superior of the Convent of Barlowgany in Mussoorie, and a Priest of the Cathedral of Agra.
+He was the vice-rector of St. Peter's College in Agra, an assistant chaplain in Bareilly, superior of the convent of Barlowgany in Mussoorie, and as a priest of the cathedral of Agra.